 Safety and health in the workplace

-- identification of hazards and risks
+- identifying hazards and harms

-Classification indicates the severity of risks
+Classification indicates the severity of the risks

 |Unlikely||1 Negligible risk||2 Tolerable risk||3 Moderate risk|

 Table 1: Risk classification matrix

 The employer must take control of the risks and reduce them to a level that fulfils the minimum requirements of laws and regulations, so that the employee encounters as few risks as possible.